KQM-git/TCL/docs/evidence/combat-mechanics/tech/glide-cancel.md

 **Theory/Finding:**
 While in a wind current (such as Venti hold Skill), you can jump, glide, and land instantly.
-This is done by jumping, then pressing jump again exactly 4 frames later at 60 fps, or 2 frames later at 30 fps (not sure but I tried counting how many frames the jump took).
+This is done by jumping, then pressing jump again exactly 4 frames later at 60 FPS, or 2 frames later at 30 FPS (not sure but I tried counting how many frames the jump took).
 Has worked with every character I've tried so far, but there may be examples where this doesn't work.
 Can be known as glide cancel, wave dash, or wavedash.